revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Globally installed packages/dependencies are stored in /npm directory.
-Such dependencies can be used in CLI (Command Line Interface) function of any node.js but cannot be imported using require() in the Node application directly.
-To install a Node project globally use `-g flag`.
+Globally installed packages/dependencies are stored in /npm directory.Such dependencies can be used in CLI (Command Line Interface) function of any node.js but cannot be imported using require() in the Node application directly.To install a Node project globally use `-g flag`.

 </blockquote>